python/cpython/Doc/library/decimal.rst

 .. method:: Decimal.remainder_near(other[, context])

-   Computes the modulo as either a positive or negative value depending on which is closest to zero.
+   Compute the modulo as either a positive or negative value depending on which is closest to zero.
 For instance, ``Decimal(10).remainder_near(6)`` returns ``Decimal("-2")`` which is closer to zero than ``Decimal("4")``.